vulkanosaure/ps-integrate/docs/DOCUMENTATION.md

-define a dynamic element to be mapped between the template model and the copy it can be used for **txt** or **img** type for a file **tplmodel**, the {{placeholder}} with the same name must be present for the mapping
+define a dynamic element to be mapped between the template model and the copy it can be used for **txt** or **img** type for a file **tplmodel**, the {{placeholder}} with the same name must be present for the mapping *if a placeholder is defined on a img elmt, the tag is automatically set to img* *if a placeholder is defined, it's not necessary to define the other options, except the type options for img, in the case of a file template*